Student Bank Accounts - Picking the Best Deal While You Study

 - You can decide on your overdraft – the $1,000 maximum in year one is the limit but you can choose a lower amount.

-- You will likely pay a monthly overdraft facility fee, which ranges from $2/month to $5/month (BNZ) - ask your bank to explain this in detail to you if you have any questions.
+- You will likely pay a monthly overdraft facility fee - ask your bank to explain this in detail to you if you have any questions.

 - After you graduate, you can transfer to your bank’s “Graduate” account.
 If your bank doesn't offer one, others do.